NEW YORK WILDLIFE

 Population: UNKNOWN, DECREASING

-Drawings: Chase, Grade 8, and Kate and Leo, Grade 4, Riverdale Country School
+Drawings: Chase, Grade 8, and Chloe and Leo, Grade 4, Riverdale Country School

 Center for Biological Diversity/Diamonback Terrapin: